 Wondering where to see puffins in Maine?
-If you are visiting Acadia National Park, all you need to do is book a Puffin and Whale tour with Bar Harbor Whale Watch!
+If you are visiting Acadia National Park, all you need to do is book a Puffin tour with Bar Harbor Whale Watch and you'll likely see whales and seals, too!

 This post has been sponsored by Bar Harbor Whale Watch, however, as always, all opinions are my own. #ad #bhww